hs950559/coryrylan.com/_posts/2016-03-21-angular-2-development-with-visual-sudio-and-windows.md

 ---
 layout: post
 title: Angular 2 Development with Visual Studio and Windows
 description: A top down intro to developing Angular 2 applications with Visual Studio and Windows.
-This will cover from downloading Visual Studio to setting up a task runner.
+This will cover from downloading Visual Studio to installing NodeJS for JavaScript tooling support.
 keywords: Cory Rylan, Angular2, CSS
 tags: CSS, angular2
-date: 2016-03-20
+date: 2016-03-21
 permalink: /blog/angular-2-development-with-visual-studio-and-windows
 demo:
 ---

 Angular 2 is quickly gaining popularity in the Microsoft and .NET world.
 With the cooperation of the Angular Team from Google and the TypeScript team from Microsoft a lot of developers have given both sides a second look at the new technology stacks.
+This post will cover the setup work for the Angular 2 tooling and development experience with Visual Studio.

 With the proliferation of so many new tools around the JavaScript community it can be overwhelming coming from a monolithic solution stack such as .NET and Visual Studio.
 Microsoft has been hard at work creating support for the new advanced tooling